mkzpd/leetcode-solution/need-to-do/explanation.md

-The download probelm is for free account,not Premium.
+The probelm use free account to download problem description, not Premium.